-Wouldn’t it be awesome if you could fill in a booking form in PowerApps that creates an item in a list in SharePoint, which in turn triggers a Flow that automates the creation of a Microsoft Word document, converts that document to a PDF which is then automatically emailed to the person who requested the booking!
+Wouldn’t it be awesome if you could fill in a booking form in PowerApps that creates an item in a list in SharePoint, which in turn triggers a Power Automate flow that automates the creation of a Microsoft Word document, converts that document to a PDF which is then automatically emailed to the person who requested the booking!

 The same technique as is articulated in this blog could equally be leveraged to do the equivalent of a mail merge, whereby items in a SharePoint List with email contact details could be processed through dynamically generating a PDF document and then emailing each of those contacts in the list by simply starting a single flow.

 Caught your interest yet ??